rusty-electron/rusty-electron.github.io/_posts/2021-09-26-basics-of-arm-assembly.md

     .ascii "Hello, World\n"
 ```

-According to the table, we move the value 0x4 into the r7 register as we are going to use the system call 4, next we load 1 into r0 register as we are going to write to the file descriptor 1.
-We then move to the data section and define the `message` symbol that is of type *ascii* and the message is `Hello, World\n`.
+According to the table, we move the value `0x4` into the r7 register because we are going to use system call 4, next we load 1 into r0 register and we do this because we are going to write to the file descriptor 1.
+We then edit to the data section and define the `message` symbol that is of type *ascii* and the message is `Hello, World\n`.
 The `ldr` instruction can be used to load a memory address to a register so we use this instruction to load the address of `message` to the r1 register.
-The last data that the `write` system call needs is the length of the message string which is 13 so we load it into the register r2.
+The last data that the `write` system call needs is the length of the message string which is 13 in this case so we load it into the register r2.

-We also add the instructions for an `exit` syscall at the end as without it the program will crash after printing our message.
+We also add the instructions for an `exit` syscall at the end as without it the program will crash (as seen previously) after printing our message.

 We can now try to assemble, compile and run our program to see that it prints the message and exits successfully.